Wood rainscreen siding installation

 • The gap also provides a passive insulation layer, further protecting your home.

-Why Use a Wood Rainscreen?
+Why Use a Rainscreen System?

 Well-designed rainscreens protect your home or building from the weather outside.
 They also allow your home to ‘breathe better’, ventilate better, reduce the potential for mold, and provide a passive insulation barrier to boot.
 There are many types of wood rainscreens, that is, a rainscreen system that uses wood siding.